OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 - Which product category in year 2012 resulted in the highest shipping cost?
 - Which customer segment in year 2013 received the highest discount rates on average?

-Based on resulting answers from these initial lines of query, EDA went on to generate more actionable findings:
+Based on resulting answers from these initial lines of query, EDA went on to generate deeper findings mapped out on a comprehensive Excel dashboard.

 ### Data_Analysis